gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/get-involved.md

 1. consistent involvement in Grad-CS Women meetings and organizational events
 2. strong prior leadership experiences appropriate for the applied position
 3. adeptness in working in team environments
+4. ~10 hours of availability for organizational responsibilities, events, and meetings per week

 You **do not** have to be a female-identifying student to run for a position.
 We offer applications to interested members we have gotten to know well over the months.
 There is no online application.